 Some of the largest mutuelles in Belgium include:

-- Mutuelle Chretienne
+- Mutuelle Chretienne (in French)

-- Mutualite Socialiste
+- Mutualite Socialiste (in French)

 Some of the largest health insurance companies in Belgium (typically private) include:

-At the end of your hospital visit you will only pay your personal share, with the hospital charging your insurance company (mutuelle) directly for the outstanding amount.
+At the end of your hospital visit, you only pay your personal share.
+The hospital charges your insurance company (mutuelle) directly for the outstanding amount.
 Read more about visiting hospitals in Belgium.